ebi-uniprot/coding-guidelines/sprint_release.md

 - Draft a new release
 - Put the sprint goal as release title
 - Write the list of new features/bug fixes (already compiled in sprint review document)

+### Delete stale branches
+Check in github if there any stale branches within both uniprot and franklin and if so, inform the team via slack that you will delete them unless anybody has objections.
+If all OK, delete the branches.